IgneGec/Python_Notes/README.md

 Which ones have the widest distribution of prices?
 Is there a typical price distribution (e.g., normal) across brands or within specific brands?

-Script to import file into python:
+Steps to import file into python:
+1. Install Pandas.
+Write in your terminal pip install pandas.
+To check if you have installed pandas type pydoc modules